Katie and I got engaged last night....

 As our November 23, 2006 drew to an end, I was content, and warm, and thankful for that, though I must say I missed some of the comforts of home, and the people who were celebrating back in the states.

 Unlike most people, here in Antarctica, we get to celebrate Thanksgiving twice, and this one is a bit more of your typical Thanksgiving meal.
 We worked a day in the field, but the seals were not particularly cooperative, in fact most of the seals we had hoped to process spent most of their time in the water.
-This is becoming more and more of a problem as the pups are fast approaching their weaning weights, and moms are becoming more and more undernourished.
-We were able to bleed and weigh one mom/pup pair, but that was all.
-It was a particularly warm day, possibly passing the freezing point, though it was cloudy with lots of wind, so it in fact felt cooler than the last few days.
-We then packed up and headed for town.
-It was an easy ride, despite the sore backs which are now prevailing throughout the group.

 As we approached McMurdo it was an amazing sight.
 With the increasing temperatures, the ice conditions are becoming less ideal, and there were slushy ridges, making snow-mobile travel a bit bumpier.
 As we walked up the transition from the sea ice onto land we saw a site I have not seen for some months, flowing water!
 The land here is very dark, all black, red and brown rocks, and that absorbs the heat from the sun, which is truly quite intense down here.
 This heat absorption, coupled with the increasing temperatures, creates faster than expected melt of the snow.
 I was shocked how dark the hills surrounding McMurdo have become, as only a few weeks ago they were still entirely covered with snow and ice.
 The running water caused by snow melt, was in fact a quickly flowing stream, which was a wonder for me to behold.
 After prying myself away from the sight of moving water, I headed to our storage, where if memory served, I had a clean shirt, and a pair of jeans.
 Luckily memory was correct in this case.